JuliaLang/www.julialang.org/blog/_posts/2019-09-07-julia-workshop-beijing.md

 ## Survey

-36 attendees answered the survey and provide gender:
+We conducted a survey and 36 attendees responded to the survey:

-- 15 people just started learning Julia, 15 people start learning Julia after 1.0, 6 people know Julia before v0.6
+- 15 people just started learning Julia, 15 people start learning Julia after 1.0, 6 people knew Julia before v0.6.
 - men:women = 35:1
-- bachelor:master:PhD = 13:15:8 (education background)
+- bachelors:masters:PhD = 13:15:8 (education background)
 - background (number of people)
   - machine learning (15)
   - finance (5)
-  - bio-info (3)
+  - bioinformatics (3)
   - computer vision (3)
   - others (10)
 - 26 people find Chinese discourse useful, 10 people do not use discourse
-- 10 people expect more online events, 10 people expects more offline events
+- 10 people expect more online events, 10 people expect more offline events

 ## Discussion

-After the workshop, we discussed how to improve the Julia community in China, we are planning to:
+After the workshop, we discussed how to grow the Julia community in China, and we are planning to do the following:

 - regular online talks
-- offline hackthon
+- offline hackthons
-- beginner project
+- beginner projects
   - documentation translation
   - First Julia PR
   - Collecting **Good First Issue**s